robrwo/Test-Roo-DataDriven/README.md

 ];
 ```

-Each datafile is loaded into a unique namespace.
+Each data file is loaded into a unique namespace.
 However, there is
 nothing preventing the datafiles from modifying variables in other
 namespaces, or even doing anything else.

+If the data file is successfully parsed, then the namespace is
+unloaded.

 # KNOWN ISSUES